SvOlli/sorbus/doc/native.md

 - $0000-$0001: graphics port
 - $0002-$0003: for later use
 - $0004-$000F: zeropage RAM reserved for kernel
+               - $04/5: temporary vector used for PRINT and CP/M fs
+               - $06: save processor status for PRINT
+               - $07: save accumulator for PRINT
 - $0010-$00FF: zeropage RAM for generic use
 - $0100-$01FF: stack
 - $0200-$03FF: RAM reserved for kernel (e.g. CP/M fs)